Struct Handle

 Note that as with std::process::Child::kill, this does not kill any grandchild processes that the children have spawned on their own.
 It only kills the child processes that Duct spawned itself.
 See gotchas.md for an extensive discussion of this behavior.

 This method does not wait on the child processes to exit.
-Calling wait after kill almost always returns quickly, but there are edge cases where it might not.
-One case is if a child process is blocked reading an unresponsive FUSE filesystem.
-Another is if a child process is paused by a debugger.
+Calling wait after kill usually returns quickly, but there are edge cases where it might not.
+The most common case is if a grandchild process has inherited one or more of the child’s stdin/stdout/stderr pipes, and a worker thread related to stdin_bytes/stdout_capture][Expression::stdout_capture]/[stderr_capture is still running.
+The kill signal might also be delayed if the child is blocked reading an unresponsive FUSE filesystem, or paused by a debugger.

 Source